Mutsumi Tamura

-Mutsumi Tamura (田村 睦心, Tamura Mutsumi) is a Japanese voice actor affiliated with I'm Enterprise.
+Mutsumi Tamura (田村 睦心, Tamura Mutsumi) is a Japanese voice actress affiliated with I'm Enterprise.

 Biography

 She made her debut role for ef: a tale of memories and had a leading role for the anime series Battle Spirits: Shounen Toppa Bashin.
 In August 2015, Tamura underwent surgery to remove a polyp from her throat.
 She wrote in her blog that she would return to acting on September 1 and explained her health problem on a radio show on September 8.

 Personal life

 On April 1, 2024, Tamura announced her marriage through her X (Twitter) account.